graphprotocol/research/specs/graph-protocol-v1/subgraph-manifest/README.md

 The subgraph manifest, and all the files linked from it, are what is deployed to IPFS, and hashed to produce a subgraph ID that can be referenced on Ethereum and used to retrieve your subgraph in The Graph.

 ## Format
-Any data format which has a well-defined 1:1 mapping with [IPLD Canonical Format](https://github.com/ipld/specs/blob/master/IPLD.md#serialized-data-formats) may be used to define a subgraph manifest.
-This includes YAML and JSON.
-Examples in this document will be provided in YAML.
+The subgraph manifest follows the IPLD specification, which defines a data model for linking decentralized and universally addressable data structures.[<sup>1</sup>](#footnotes) Supported formats include YAML and JSON.
+All examples in this section are written as YAML.

 ## Top-Level API